fdebef/Gridact/README.md

 react
 react-dom
 mdi-react
-bootstrap
 ```
 These modules must be installed in parent component.
-Bootstrap must be imported in whichever parent component.
+Bootstrap must be imported in whichever parent component.<br>
+~~bootstrap~~ removed in version 0.6.0

 **For proper function of error messages, append** `<div id="modalEl"></div>` to your `body` of `index.html`.